 Here’s how to temporarily fix your leaking roof:

-The tarp provides a waterproof coating that prevents any more water from entering into the roof’s infrastructure.
+The tarp provides a waterproof coating that prevents any more water from entering the roof’s infrastructure.
 While the tarp wicks away the rain droplets, you can get some much-needed rest as you wait for your contractor to arrive.

 For your safety as well as the safety of your home, it is always best to wait for a professional to come and assess the damages on your roof.
 If you must inspect your roof, take the necessary safety precautions.